 The Victorian Government is ensuring Barwon communities continue to be great places to live work and invest, by delivering a range of improvements to public transport, country roads, tourism infrastructure and health facilities, and through initiatives such as Free TAFE for priority courses.

-Locals will also benefit from the Victorian Government’s contribution to the Geelong City Deal, which includes a new Convention and Exhibition Centre and revitalisation of central Geelong, $1.6 million to establish a new statutory authority to manage and protect the Great Ocean Road, and $13.5 million to upgrade the facilities at The Gordon TAFE’s Geelong campus.
+Locals will also benefit from the Victorian Government’s contribution to the Geelong City Deal, which includes a new Convention and Exhibition Centre and revitalisation of central Geelong, establishment of a new statutory authority to manage and protect the Great Ocean Road, and upgrades to the facilities at The Gordon TAFE’s Geelong campus.

-The Government is also further improving train services, with $100 million for the Western Rail Plan to reduce crowding, support population growth and enable fast rail on the Geelong line, and $2 million for design and scoping work for the duplication of track between South Geelong and Waurn Ponds Stations.
+The Government is also further improving train services, such as the Western Rail Plan to reduce crowding, support population growth and enable fast rail on the Geelong line, and design and scoping work for the duplication of track between South Geelong and Waurn Ponds Stations.

 Learn more about why Barwon’s shires, towns and cities are great places to live, work and invest below.

 Looking for a place both naturally spectacular and ripe with opportunity?
 Look no further than the Colac Otway Shire.

 As the largest regional city in Victoria, Greater Geelong has so much to offer it’s hard to know where to begin.